Welcome back to term 3 – everyone is smiling despite the somewhat grey and rainy day!

 On the P&C front, the next meeting is 3 August at 8.30am in the library.
 Everyone is very welcome and we will have a Q&A at the end.
 School Banking will recommence tomorrow.
 And the canteen will open tomorrow too despite a massive hole in the roof from rain in the holidays!
 Here is the new menu.
 Thanks to Ros for all her preparations.

 A parent has asked me to more effectively enforce the ban on dogs on the school site.
-The Department of Education rule is that animals are not allowed on school grounds unless they are a part of a school event, or are authorised assistance animals.
-The DoE has suggested signage to remind dog owners, and this will go up shortly.
+The Department of Education guidance is that animals should not be on school grounds unless they are a part of a school event, or are authorised assistance animals and has suggested signage to remind dog owners (which we used to have, and many schools have) so this will go up again shortly.
 Thanks for your assistance with this.